Poynton Updates and News

 A reminder that hard copies of this PUN are available on request from the Civic Hall for those of our residents without access to PCs – please spread the word!
-A version of the PUN is published in ‘SK Poynton’ magazine, and the Trading Post café on the canal towpath at Nelson Pit in Higher Poynton kindly displays it.
+A cut down version of the PUN is published in ‘SK Poynton’ magazine, and the Trading Post café on the canal towpath at Nelson Pit in Higher Poynton kindly displays it.

 Please forward this e-mail to family and friends and suggest they subscribe to the PUN by e-mailing firstname.lastname@example.org

 (Printed copies also available on request from the Civic Hall)